-The 16×16 crosspoints come in two versions, depending on the gain of the analog circuit paths that is desired.
-The AD8114 device is unity gain and can be used for analog logic switching and other applications where unity gain is desired.
-The AD8114 can also be used for the input and interior sections of larger crosspoint arrays where termination of output signals is not usually used.
-The AD8114 outputs have a very high impedance when their outputs are disabled.
+The $16 \times 8$ crosspoints come in two versions depending on the desired gain of the analog circuit paths.
+The AD8110 device is unity gain and can be used for analog logic switching and other applications where unity gain is desired.
+The AD8110 can also be used for the input and interior sections of larger crosspoint arrays where termination of output signals is not usually used.
+The AD8110 outputs have a very high impedance when their outputs are disabled.

-The AD8115 can be used for devices that will be used to drive a terminated cable with its outputs.
-This device has a built-in gain-of-two that eliminates the need for a gain-of-two buffer to drive a video line.
-Its high output disabled impedance minimizes signal degradation when paralleling additional outputs.
+For devices that will be used to drive a terminated cable with its outputs, the AD8111 can be used.
+This device has a built-in gain of two that eliminates the need for a gain-of-two buffer to drive a video line.
+Because of the presence of the feedback network in these devices, the disabled output impedance is about $1 \ k\Omega$ .